DanielM-IT/WEB601/Week12/Session2.md

   auth: authReducer
 })

 Each week a group of 5 of us will be going to a company called "Shuttlerock" to visit, have a look around and ask questions.
+I went with the first group after this afternoons session.
+The intention behind these visits is to give us a feel for the work environment of a developer and ask questions that will better help us understand what we can expect.